suquark/ExoFlow/README.md

 ray up /exoflow/clusters/graph_streaming_cluster.yaml -y --disable-usage-stats
 ```

+Let's call the cluster `@GRAPH`.

-Then SSH into the cluster following the instructions from the output of the command, after the cluster is up.
+Then SSH into `@GRAPH` following the instructions from the output of the command, after the cluster is up.
 Then wait for about 5min for the whole cluster to be ready.

 #### Figure 7(c)

-Inside the graph processing cluster, first, config the Spark cluster:
+On `@GRAPH`, first, config the Spark cluster:

 ```bash
 /exoflow/experiments/graph_streaming/config_spark_cluster.sh
 ```

-Then run the experiments in batch (~6 hours):
+Then run the experiments on `@GRAPH` in batch (~6 hours):

 ```bash
 cd /exoflow/experiments/graph_streaming
 ./run.sh
 ```

-You can easily the batch into 3 parts:
+You can easily split the batch into 3 parts (1.5-2.5 hours each):

 ```bash
 # ExoFlow NoCkpt